 The Board has established three committees to assist its operations: the Audit and Risk Committee, the Management Engagement Committee and the Nomination Committee.
 Given the size and nature of the Board it is felt appropriate that all Directors are members of each Committee.
-Charles Cade will also be a member of all three Committees.
+Carolyn Sims, the newest member of the Board, is also a member of all three Committees.